alonso02rupa/SpyGame/README.md

 #  SpyGame

 A dark purple/noir-themed web-based guessing game where players try to identify famous people based on automatically generated and difficulty progressive hints.
-Built with Flask and featuring a sleek, spy-movie inspired interface.
+Built with Flask, MongoDB, and AI-powered hint generation featuring a sleek, spy-movie inspired interface.

-## Game Overview
+## 🎮 Game Overview

-SpyGame challenges players to guess famous Wikipedia personalities using a hint system.
-Players can request up to 5 hints per game, with each hint providing more specific information about the historical figure.
-The game tracks statistics and provides a detailed history of all gameplay sessions.
+SpyGame challenges players to guess famous Wikipedia personalities using an AI-powered hint system.
+Players can request hints per game, with each hint progressively revealing more information.
+The game uses machine learning to generate contextual and difficulty-graded hints from Wikipedia biographies.

-##  Getting Started
+**New Features:**
+- 🤖 AI-generated hints using Hugging Face models
+- 🗄️ MongoDB database for scalable data storage
+- 🌐 Automatic Wikipedia data processing
+- 📊 Advanced statistics tracking
+- 👤 User authentication system
+- 🐳 Full Docker containerization

+## 🚀 Quick Start

 ### Prerequisites
-- Docker
+- Docker & Docker Compose
+- Hugging Face API key (for generating new hints)

-## Installation
+### Installation

 1. **Clone the repository**
    ```bash